CasparKielwein/Aaargh/Classes.md

 * Speed 6

 *Form of the Warden*
-* You can use your weapons and shields in beast form
+* You can use your weapons and shields in beast form.

-Lvl 2:
+#### Lvl 2: Mobile Form:
-*Mobile Form:*
-* When shifting Back to humanoid form, you can shift as a free action.
+When shifting Back to humanoid form, you can shift as a free action.

-*Skittering Form:*
+#### Lvl 2: Skittering Form
-* After A melee attack you can shift 1 square after the attack.
+After A melee attack you can shift 1 square after the attack.

-Lvl 3:
+#### Lvl 3: Flying Form
-*Flying Form*
-* You can fly as your move action.
+You can fly as your move action.
 You must land at the end of your move.

-*Form of the swarm*
+#### Lvl 3: Form of the swarm
-* In your beast Form you gain Resistance against Melee and Ranged Attacks
+In your beast Form you gain Resistance against Melee and Ranged Attacks.

 ### Companion